By forcing me to decide upon

-- In Fullmetal Alchemist, during a chaotic fight, May Chang has to choose between going for the Philosopher's Stone, which she needs to complete her quest to save her clan, or stop Hawkeye from bleeding to death, someone who she barely knows.
+- During a chaotic fight, May Chang has to choose between going for the Philosopher's Stone, which she needs to complete her quest to save her clan, or stop Hawkeye from bleeding to death, someone whom she barely knows.
 She chooses the latter, only to see that Wrath has seized the stone.

 - One chapter later, Al faces a similar decision — reunite with his body or leave it to join the fight against Father.
 When he sees the bad shape his body's in, it's an easy choice.

-- In Ojamajo Doremi Dokkan, the girls are asked if they want to become full time witches or return to being regular humans.
+- In the Grand Finale of Ojamajo Doremi, the girls are asked if they want to become full time witches or return to being regular humans.
 They choose the latter, which Sixth Ranger Hana doesn't take well.

 - Before the Naruto timeline begins, Sakumo Hatake faced a choice between his comrades or a mission.
 He abandoned the mission, saved their lives and was ostracised by his entire country.
 Eventually he committed seppuku, and his son got the wrong message and spent the next few years of his life turning himself into an emotionless and successful weapon.
 Life can be stupid.

-- THE iDOLM@STER - Played literally with Miki in episode 24 when she has a chance to become the solo MC of the show to be aired in the timeslot that would succeed the "Are we live?" show.
+- The Idolmaster - Played literally with Miki in episode 24 when she has a chance to become the solo MC of the show to be aired in the timeslot that would succeed the "Are we live?" show.

 - Played with in the Tower of Heaven arc of Fairy Tail.
 Simon sacrifices himself to shield Erza from Jellal's attack; after Natsu defeats Jellal and passes out, the Tower of Heaven begins to collapse.
 Erza briefly sees Simon's body sliding slowly into a crevasse, but she turns away and escapes with the unconscious Natsu rather than retrieving him.